roam-qgis/Roam/README.rst

 to use interface for data collection.
 The program is only in early alpha stage but is functional and activly worked on.

-At the current time it is implmented as a QGIS Python plugin and is aimed at Windows, however it wouldn't take much to change it into a standalone QGIS program and run on any platform.

 Although this project is written as a QGIS plugin it is designed to be run in in it's own QGIS sandbox using the --config path command line option of QGIS.
 This means that it acts like a standalone program and will store its settings